sfl0r3nz05/DistributedBchFWArchIoT/Design/BlockchainApplication/RegisterChaincodes/README.md

 2- The RegisterKey is verified to be in the ledger, and the assocciated PublicKey is obtained.
 See [KeyPair](../../DataStructures/RegisterAuthorStructures).

-3- ManifestDigest field is removed from manifest, and its digested using MD5, or any other algortithm specified in PayloadFormat or PayloadProccesing.
+3- ManifestDigest field is removed from manifest, and its digested using SHA 384, or any other algortithm specified in PayloadFormat or PayloadProccesing.
 Manifest is verifies to contain all the mandatory fields.

 4- PublicKey is used to obtain the contents of the ManifestSign.